the2hill/docs-ospc/docs-cloud-queues/api-docs/common-gs/auth-using-curl.rst

 .. note::

-   For detailed information about the authentication response, see the :rax-devdocs:`Annotated authentication request and response<cloud-identity/v2/general-api-info/authentication-info/sample-auth-req-response/#annotated-auth-req-resp>` in the Rackspace Cloud API documentation.
+   For detailed information about the authentication response, see the :rax-identity:`Annotated authentication request and response<cloud-identity/v2/general-api-info/authentication-info/sample-auth-req-response/#annotated-auth-req-resp>` in the Rackspace Cloud API documentation.

 In the following example, the ellipsis (...)  represents other service